DistributedSystemsGroup/zoe/docs/howto_zapp.rst

 How to build a ZApp
 ===================

-This guide will help you build a Zoe Application description starting from the building blocks available in the `Zoe Applications repository <https://github.com/DistributedSystemsGroup/zoe-applications>`_.
-First we will cover some general concepts and we will take an example application, a Spark cluster with a Jupyter notebook and build it starting from the available Zoe frameworks.
+This tutorial will help you build a Zoe Application description starting from the building blocks available in the `Zoe Applications repository <https://github.com/DistributedSystemsGroup/zoe-applications>`_.
+First we will cover some general concepts and then we will make an example application, a Spark cluster with a Jupyter notebook.

-To build a ZApp you need:
+To understand this tutorial you need:

 * basic programming experience in Python
 * a basic understanding of the analytic framework you want to use
-* The Zoe Spark and Jupyter images loaded in a Docker Registry (optional, better startup performance)
+* The Zoe Spark and Jupyter images loaded in a Docker Registry (optional, gives better startup performance)

-In this tutorial we will not cover how to build Zoe Frameworks and services.
+Here we will not cover how to build Zoe Frameworks and Services.
 Building them requires in-depth knowledge of Dockerfiles and shell scripting that we cannot include in a short entry-level tutorial such as this one.

 General concepts
 ----------------